Dixantnegi/TASK-2/README.md

 *DURATION*: 4 WEEKS

 *MENTOR*: NEELA SANTOSH
-This Java program is a simple weather application that fetches real-time weather data for a specified city using the OpenWeatherMap API.
-It retrieves information such as temperature, humidity, and weather conditions, then displays it in a structured format.

 The program begins by defining the API key and the base URL for the OpenWeatherMap API.
 A default city, Dehradun, is set, but this can be replaced with any city name.
 The API URL is constructed by appending the city name and API key to the base URL, along with a query parameter to return the temperature in Celsius.